Pinjasaur/rnjeesus/docs/API.md

 # API

 rnjeesus interfaces with a simple API.
-It accepts GET requests and responds with JSON (or JSONP if a `?callback` is set).
+It accepts GET requests and responds with JSON(P) or plain-text.

 The API also exposes minimal statistics for the dataset returned.